 That will put you on a different path financially.

 Look, I get it.
-You already have a stressful and exhausting job and most police officers are not willing to take on the extra work associated with a second gig.
+You already have a stressful and exhausting job and many police officers are not willing to take on the extra work associated with a second gig.
 But if you are willing to do what others aren’t, you can enjoy some extraordinary results over the long term.

 Some great side hustles for police officers include working part time at another jurisdiction, at a security firm, at a retail establishment, or as a driver.
 Of course, there are tons of other jobs out there that you can explore – just make sure they do not create a conflict of interest and you have approval from your department.